Dems Go Bonkers with Crazy Judge Kavanaugh Stories

 “A WH staffer was throwing white power signs on camera!” the media and trolls screamed.
 As it turns out the woman they think was throwing white power signs is Hispanic and Jewish.
 White power, no way.

 Do these idiots think a Hispanic, Jewish White House staffer would flash white power signs on TV?
 The answer is ‘yes.’
+They are that crazy.

 JAMES WOODS DOES IT AGAIN, PUTS THE INSANITY IN PERSPECTIVE